cnunescoelho/kiroku/README.md

 ### 2. Installation of PANDOC

 You need to install PANDOC.
-As pointed out by Charles Ferreira Gonçalves, on the mac, you can do it by executing the following command.
+As pointed out by Charles Ferreira Gonçalves, in macos, you can do it by executing the following command.

 ```shell
 brew instal pandoc